GemHQ/round-java/README.md

     //  Store the device token for future authentication User user = client.users().create("EMAIL", "YOUR FIRST NAME", "YOUR LAST NAME", "aReallyStrongPassphrase", "SOME DEVICE NAME", "https://some-redirect-uri.com/");
-    String deviceId = user.getString("device_id");
+    String deviceToken = user.getString("device_token");
 	```

-1. Your application should **store the device_id permanently** as this will be required to authenticate from your app as this user.
+1. Your application should **store the deviceToken permanently** as this will be required to authenticate from your app as this user.
 1. You will receive an email from Gem asking you to confirm your account and finish setup.
 Please follow the instructions.
 At the end of the User sign up flow, you'll be redirected to the redirect_uri provided in users.create (if you provided one).

 [[top]](README.md#getting-started-tutorial)